zain18jan2000/Face-Recognition-based-Attendance-System/README.md

 <b>Note:</b> To install dlib and face_recognition, you need to create a virtual environment first.<br>

 <h1>Overview</h1>
 Face is the crucial part of the human body that uniquely identifies a person.
 Using the face characteristics the face recognition projects can be implemented.
-The  technique which I have used  to  implent this priject is <b>Deep  Metric Learning<b>. <br>
+The  technique which I have used  to  implent this priject is <b>Deep  Metric Learning</b>. <br>

 <h1>What is Deep  Metric Learning ?</h1>
 If you have any prior experience with deep learning you know that we typically train a network to: <br>